Discover the world as it is. Imagine the world as it could be.

 Working directly with a faculty mentor on their research, you’ll dive deep on a topic of interest while honing your critical thinking and problem solving skills.
 To top it off, you’ll spend your summer lakeside, living rent-free and receiving a stipend for your efforts.

 Projects range in length, type and discipline, and the application process is competitive.
-This past summer, more than 90 students engaged in a summer research opportunity.
+This past summer, more than 90 students engaged in a research opportunity.

 A recent sampling of projects: